appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Troubleshooting/WordPress/WordPress3/index.md

 ---

-Confirm your DB_USER in your wp-config.php file corresponds to your MySQL username.
+Confirm your DB_USER in your wp-config.php file corresponds to your MySQL user name.
 By default, MAMP PRO uses the MySQL 'root' user.

 define('DB_USER', 'root');